-(11) Major creditors (as of March 31, 2014)
+(11) Major creditors (as of March 31, 2015)

-Lender Amount borrowed (million yen)
+Lender Amount borrowed (million yen) The Juroku Bank, Ltd. 300

-The Bank of Tokyo-Mitsubishi UFJ, Ltd. 58

-Sumitomo Mitsui Banking Corporation 22

-The Juroku Bank, Ltd. 549

-- Note: The USS Employee Stock Ownership Plan Trust, which was established to introduce the Trust Employee Shareholding Incentive Plan, has borrowed money as a source of funds from The Juroku Bank, Ltd. to purchase the Company's shares.
-The Employee Stock Ownership Plan is referred to here because the trust account is processed as a unit within the Company for accounting purposes.
+Note: The USS Employee Stock Ownership Plan Trust, which was established to introduce the Trust Employee Shareholding Incentive Plan, has borrowed money as a source of funds from The Juroku Bank, Ltd. to purchase the Company's shares.
 For the aforementioned plan, refer to "2.
-Matters relating to shares of the Company (5) Other Important Items related to Shares, 2) Outline of the Employee Stock Ownership Plan." - (12) Other Significant Items Concerning the Status of the USS Group Not applicable.
+Matters relating to shares of the Company (5) Other Important Items related to Shares, Outline of the Employee Stock Ownership Plan."

+(12) Other Significant Items Concerning the Status of the USS Group Not applicable.

-2. Matters relating to shares of the Company (as of March 31, 2014)
+2. Matters relating to shares of the Company (as of March 31, 2015)

-- (1) Total number of shares authorized to be issued: - (2) Total number of shares issued:
+(1) Total number of shares authorized to be issued: 1,200,000,000 shares

+(2) Total number of shares issued: 313,250,000 shares